0sx1s/0sx1s/README.md

 → I'm many things yet nothing.
 Multidisciplinary Programmer & Designer, Minimalist and more(+)

 • Typing 0s and 1s[/](https://010.software)
-→ Zero One Zero (0s1s0s) is an experience to know, learn and better help our future.
+→ Zero One Zero (0s1s0s) is an experience to know, learn and understand.
-  Project is insprised by archillect from Pak.
+  Insprised by archillect from Pak.

 • Building, UNKWN[/](https://kwn.bar)
 → A studio that ONLY makes dope shit.
 Driven by Curiosity.